 The Pebble 2 is Pebble’s new health-tracking wearable that we’ve really grown to love over the last couple of weeks.
-Like we mentioned in our , the design reflects the traditional fitness-tracking wearable style we have seen from other manufacturers.
+Like we mentioned in our review of the Pebble 2, the design reflects the traditional fitness-tracking wearable style we have seen from other manufacturers.
 We thought we’d try to find a few watch bands to change up the look of the smartwatch.
 If you’re interested in making the Pebble a bit more your style, we’ve found a few straps that really compliment the new design of the Pebble 2.

 The Hammer strap is a beast of a silicone watch band.
 The weight and thickness definitely have a premium feel, especially for a silicone band.
 The Hammer is great for those that really want to use the Pebble 2 as a fitness watch.
 The holes across the length of the strap help the band breathe so sweat doesn’t get trapped underneath.
 All of the extra holes also ensure a ‘one size for most’ fit for the Hammer.
 It accentuates the build and style of the Pebble 2 very well because it’s the same width as the body of the watch.
 The metal buckle also adds to the premium feel of the watch without adding a ton of extra weight.